Minimal slope conjecture of $F$-isocrystals: In the case of curves

 \subsection{Lefschetz condition}

-Let $X$ be a scheme separated of finite type over $\mathrm{Spec}\, k$, $\alpha$ a closed point of $X$ with the closed immersion $i_{\alpha, X} : \alpha \rightarrow X$, and $\mathcal M^\dagger$ an irreducible overconvergent $F$-isocrystal on $X/K$.
+Let $X$ be a scheme separated of finite type over $\mathrm{Spec}\, k$, $\alpha = \mathrm{Spec}\, k_\alpha$ a closed point of $X$ with the closed immersion $i_{\alpha, X} : \alpha \rightarrow X$, and $\mathcal M^\dagger$ an irreducible overconvergent $F$-isocrystal on $X/K$.
 Let us consider the following condition (LC), called Lefschetz condition, for $(X, \alpha, \mathcal M^\dagger)$ : \begin{flushleft}

-\end{tabular} \end{flushleft} This question has an affirmative answer more generally in the case where $k$ is finite and $\mathcal M^\dagger$ is an overconvergent $\overline{\mathbb Q}_p$-$F$-isocrystal in \cite[Theorem 0.3]{AE16} (see Theorem \ref{Lef}) and it will be used in order to prove our main theorem (Theorem \ref{rlt2}).
-See the detail of the problem in \cite[Conjecture 5.19]{Ke16}.
+\end{tabular} \end{flushleft} The question on an existence of such curves for $\mathcal M^\dagger$ has an affirmative answer more generally in the case where $k$ is finite and $\mathcal M^\dagger$ is an overconvergent $\overline{\mathbb Q}_p$-$F$-isocrystal in \cite[Theorem 0.3]{AE16} (see Theorem \ref{Lef}).
+It will be used in order to prove our main theorem (Theorem \ref{rlt2}).
+See \cite[Conjecture 5.19]{Ke16} for the detail of the problem.
 The next proposition follows from Theorem \ref{eigen}.